Bisque-IO/bop/docs/aof2/aof2_store.md

 - Because uploads are idempotent and keyed by SegmentId, replaying an UploadToTier2 record is safe.
 - Followers ignore mutations they cannot execute, such as S3 deletions, but mark the intent to allow retries once the master role returns.

 - On leadership transfer, the new master scans the log for in-flight operations and completes or rolls them forward.

+### Tier2 retry diagnostics

+- Run `cargo test manifest_tier2_retry_flow -- --nocapture` to rehearse the flaky upload/delete path; the harness logs the retry counts and ensures Tier1 snapshots converge after eviction.
+- Use `ManifestInspector::inspect_stream` (see `rust/bop-rs/src/aof2/manifest/inspect.rs`) against the test output directory to confirm the most recent compression entry and surviving segments.
+- For a step-by-step operator checklist, refer to the MAN3 entry in `tests/README.md` and the failure semantics described in `docs/aof2_manifest_log.md`.

 ---